 The Alliance uses several methods to identify aspects of care that are the focus of QI activities.

-Annually, the Alliance measures member satisfaction using the CAHPS® (Consumer Assessment of Healthcare Providers and Systems) survey.
+Annually, the Alliance measures member satisfaction using the CAHPS 5.1H® (Consumer Assessment of Healthcare Providers and Systems) survey.
 Also known as the Member or Patient Experience, the survey looks at health plan performance and members’ experiences in the provider office.
 The survey is sent to members and parents of child members every spring.
 The Alliance uses the survey results to identify opportunities to improve member satisfaction.
-For more information about CAHPS®, please click here.
+For more information about CAHPS 5.1H®, please click here.

 HEDIS®

-The Alliance’s QI strategies focus on measurement of quality and identifying opportunities for improvement.
+The Alliance’s QIHE strategies focus on the measurement of quality and identifying opportunities for improvement.
 One way we assess our quality of care is through HEDIS (Healthcare Effectiveness Data and Information Set).
 For more information about HEDIS® and tools to help you with the HEDIS® measures, please click here.

 Other Data Sources